Thursday, September 26, 2013

 • "The colonel is making me lie about the lieutenant on her performance report.
 I have to say she's good."

-• "This [software] code is brilliant.
+• "This code is brilliant.
 I don't believe the lieutenant wrote it."

 • "I feel sorry for the lieutenant when she marries.
 No man worth having would ever want her."

-Most of the time, I chose to suck it up.
-But that last one got to me.
+Most of the time, I chose to suck it up, but that last one got to me.
 I rose from my end of the table and walked out of the room while the civil servant yelled, "Beth, get back in here."
-Yes, he was using my first name—a deliberate sign of blatant disrespect.
+Yes, he was using my first name—a blatant sign of disrespect.

-I stood in the center of the hallway, visible to my staff, obviously being insubordinate, struggling to decide what to do, close to falling apart and knowing that, if I did, it would set back women-in-the-military in a major way.
+I stood in the center of the hallway, visible to my staff, obviously being insubordinate, struggling to decide what to do, close to falling apart all while knowing that, if I did, it would set back women-in-the-military in a major way.
 The division's Chief Master Sergeant (E9) approached me and asked me what was wrong.
 I just stared at him, unable to speak.
 Then he heard what my boss was screaming at me.
 Chief turned and stalked into the conference room.
 It grew quiet.
 He said softly, "Everyone out except [boss]."
 My staff filed out in silence.
-The door slammed shut.
+Chief kicked the door shut.

 I never had trouble from my boss again.

 At his final enlistment ceremony, Chief asked me to swear him in.
 On the day he retired from the Air Force, he saluted me last.
-Both were deliberate signs of extreme respect.
+Both were extreme signs of respect.

-Three decades later, Chief contacted me on FB.
-Before becoming "friends", he wanted to make sure it was okay with my husband.
+Three decades later, Chief contacted me on Facebook.
+Before friending me, he wanted to make sure it was okay with my husband.
 (And let me tell you, I married a man worth having.)
 Instead of Lieutenant and Chief, we're Beth and Jim now.
 I'm one of the few folks he's in contact with from that time.
 I think it's because I'm one of the "guys" worth knowing.
 (Back at you, Jim.)

 I did it for my daughters and for your daughters and for any child who is ever judged for factors beyond their control.
 And I couldn't have done it without men like Chief.